Task Force on Gender Recognition and Lived NamePresidential Policy on Gender Recognition & Lived Name

 President Drake released this policy in November 2020.

-UC Riverside Information Technology Solutions is currently working on an implementation strategy and timeline (see links and updates to the right).
+UC Riverside Information Technology Solutions is currently working on an implementation strategy and timeline (see links to the right).

 One of the most common requests from departments is for training.
-An online training is now available and recommended for all.
-To access the training, entitled "Gender Recognition: A Focus on Transgender, Nonbinary, and Intersex Awareness," go to https://ucrlearning.ucr.edu/ and search for "Gender Recognition."
+Two online trainings are available and recommended for all.
+To access either training, entitled "Gender Recognition: A Focus on Transgender, Nonbinary, and Intersex Awareness," or "UC Policy on Recognition and Lived Name," to https://ucrlearning.ucr.edu/.

-To schedule an in-person training to expand on the online module, please contact Nancy Tubbs, Director of the LGBT Resource Center at email@example.com or 951.827.2267.
+To schedule an in-person training to expand on the online modules, please contact Nancy Tubbs, Director of the LGBT Resource Center at email@example.com or 951.827.2267.

-To guide our campus through this transition, Chancellor Wilcox asked Vice Chancellor for Diversity, Equity and Inclusion, Mariam Lam, to lead a task force to examine current use of gender in systems across the campus, and to advise senior leadership on steps to incorporate a nonbinary category into these systems.
-This process has included:
+To guide our campus through this transition, Chancellor Wilcox asked Vice Chancellor for Diversity, Equity, and Inclusion, Mariam Lam, to lead a task force to examine the current use of gender in systems across the campus and to advise senior leadership on steps to incorporate a nonbinary category into these systems.
+This process included:

 Recommending training and resources to ensure appropriate implementation.

 This work is consistent with UCR’s Principles of Community, by which we affirm our commitment to equitable treatment of all students, staff, and faculty; as well as our commitment to creating an environment in which each person has the opportunity to grow and develop.
-The UCR task force has essentially completed its original objectives.
-Based on the original inventory, this living document outlines categories of perceived needs, along with recommendations and/or best practices already in effect.
-The task force has now morphed into a committee to coordinate and support the ongoing implementation work happening through ITS and human resources, as well as following up with specific departments as needed to provide consultation and training as they implement the recommendations.
+The UCR task force has essentially completed its initial work.
+Based on their inventory, this living document outlines categories of perceived needs, along with recommendations and/or best practices already in effect.
+Currently, the task force is being reimagined as a committee that will focus on the ongoing implementation needs around the campus, including supporting the ITS and HR processes and following up with specific departments as needed to provide consultation and training as they implement the recommendations.